denismurphy/rclone-photo-sync/README.md

 - `start`: Begin the sync process
 - `stop`: Stop the running sync process
-- `restart`: Stop and then start the sync process
 - `status`: Check if a sync process is currently running

 ### Bash Script (Unix)